 In order to fulfil this approach:

-Consistent behaviour systems are in place throughout the school – 3 6 9 for lesson time and morning break time and a Red Card System during lunch times.
-These are further detailed within our Behaviour Policy
+Consistent behaviour systems are in place throughout the school – 3 6 9 for lesson time and morning break time and a Yellow and Red Card System during lunch times.
+These are further detailed within our Behaviour Policy.

-Behaviour tracking allows senior staff to monitor individual pupil’s behaviour so that where required, support can be provided to pupils who may experience difficulties when managing their own behaviour.
+Behaviour tracking allows senior leaders to monitor individual pupil’s behaviour so that where required, support can be provided to pupils who may experience difficulties when managing their own behaviour.

 Staff are kept regularly updated with any changes to our behaviour policy or guidelines which maintains consistency.